 Nickel is a corrosion-resistant silvery-white metal, often used for its shine to coat other metals

-Even though this is all fine and dandy.
-There are reviews that don’t reflect the Nickely Challenged excitement.
-I was so happy coming across this article and thought that there was hope of going out to eat without getting sick.
-Apparently there are 18/0 stainless steel cookware, I didn’t know if their review is this bad.
+Even though this is all fine and dandy, some reviews don’t reflect the Nickely Challenged excitement.
+I was so happy coming across this article and thought that there was the hope of going out to eat without getting sick.
+Apparently, there are 18/0 stainless steel cookware; I didn’t know if their review is this bad.
 In other words, this needs further investigation.

 Rapid rusting is not limited just to Oneida’s 18/0 flatware sets — zero nickel content flatware from all brands is not only more prone to rust, but it is also of a far less quality than 18/8 and 18/10 flatware that contains nickel, and natural, rust-resistant material that also prolongs the “shine” factor of flatware.